Oshtemo Township BESS Project: What We Know So Far

 Statewide Context

-Michigan’s new energy siting law (PA 233 of 2023) allows the MPSC to approve BESS projects even if local governments deny them, limiting township control.
-The state currently has over 17 gigawatts of BESS projects proposed — nearly 700% more than Michigan’s stated energy storage goal for 2030.
+Michigan’s new energy siting law (PA 233 of 2023) allows the MPSC to approve BESS projects even if local governments deny them, limiting township control over the project's lighting, sound, setbacks and fencing.

 What Comes Next